 A detailed description of the pricing terms, conditions, and assumptions shall be included.
 A pricing data sheet will be issued as part of an addendum to the RFP.
 Respondents should use this data sheet for their pricing proposals.

-Respondents proposing Projects affected by future PTC or ITC modifications must provide pricing that assumes there will be no PTC or ITC extension and alternative pricing that assumes the PTC or ITC is extended and the assumed amount of the extended PTC or ITC.
+Respondents proposing Projects affected by future PTC or ITC modifications must provide pricing that assumes the PTC and ITC rules in effect as of April 15, 2016.
 In the event the PTC or ITC is extended or modified, Respondents shall pass through these benefits to PSEG Long Island.
-Respondents shall provide in their proposal a description of the proposed methodology and an example of the methodology.
+Respondents shall provide in their proposal a description of the proposed passthrough methodology and an example of the methodology.

 Respondents must include details on financing arrangements made for the proposed Project including ITC, PTC and tax equity strategies.